asyncapi/website/content/blog/automated-releases.md

 This is how the version of the library looks like when it follows semantic versioning: `MAJOR.MINOR.PATCH`.
 How does the machine know what release you want to bump because of a given commit?
 Simplest mapping looks like in the following list:

-- `fix: ` -> `PATCH`
+- Commit message prefix `fix: ` indicates `PATCH` release,
-- `feat: ` -> `MINOR`
+- Commit message prefix `feat: ` indicates `MINOR` release,
-- `{ANY_PREFIX}!: ` so for example `refactor!: ` -> `MAJOR`
+- Commit message prefix `{ANY_PREFIX}!: ` so for example `refactor!: ` indicates `MAJOR` release.

 It other words, assume your version was 1.0.0 and you made a commit like `feat: add new parameter to test endpoint`.
-You can have a script that picks up `feat: ` and triggers release that eventually releases version 1.1.0.
+You can have a script that picks up `feat: ` and triggers release that eventually bumps to version 1.1.0.

 ## Workflow design

-At [AsyncAPI Initiative](https://www.asyncapi.com/), and to be more specific, in [generator](https://github.com/asyncapi/generator/) where we introduced the pipeline for the very first time we had to automatically:
+At [AsyncAPI Initiative](https://www.asyncapi.com/) where we introduced the release pipeline for the very first time, we had to automatically do the following :

 - Tag Git repository with a new version
 - Create GitHub Release